japabms/bms-dotenv/README.md

 ```
 sudo make install
 ```
-If you install it, you can link it with the flag -lbmsdotenv.
+If you install it, you can link it with the flag -lbmsdotenv when compiling.

 ## Usage